 Chinese is a language of global significance.
 Learning the language spoken by one fifth of the world’s population not only enhances career options, it also broadens the understanding of one of the oldest and most fascinating civilizations in the world.
 Situated in the San Francisco Bay Area, a region with one of the largest Chinese populations in the nation, Mills College provides an ideal setting to study Chinese language and culture.

 Established in 2012, the Chinese program currently offers the first, the second and the third year of language courses.
 The language program is designed to build a strong foundation in both the spoken and written language grounded in real-life contexts.
 It employs a functional and task-based approach that incorporates the 5 C’s (communication, culture, comparison, connection and community) addressed by the American Council on the Teaching of Foreign Language (ACTFL).
 In addition to linguistic competence, the program also emphasizes the importance of developing intercultural competence.
-It is our goal to train students to reflect on their own culture and worldview through the perspectives of another language and culture.
+It is our goal to train students to reflect on their values and worldview through the perspectives of another language and culture.
+The program also offers upper division courses such as Chinese Culture through Film.
+Students will have the opportunity to explore China’s cultural traditions, history, society and politics in depth.

 We strongly encourage students to study abroad in China, Taiwan or Hong Kong for a summer, or one or two semesters.
 The summer study abroad program in China at Mills is currently under development.
 Students are also encouraged to attend various study abroad programs with which Mills is affiliated.
 A list of available scholarships is also available at the Study Abroad website.